GenericMappingTools/website/README.md

 [GenericMappingTools/website](https://github.com/GenericMappingTools/website)
 triggers a build on [TravisCI](https://travis-ci.org/GenericMappingTools/website).
-When changes are pushed to the `master` branch (directly or by merging a Pull Request), Travis will push the compiled site to the [GenericMappingTools/genericmappingtools.github.io](https://github.com/GenericMappingTools/genericmappingtools.github.io) repository.
+When changes are pushed to the `master` branch (directly or by merging a Pull Request), Github Actions will push the compiled site to the [GenericMappingTools/genericmappingtools.github.io](https://github.com/GenericMappingTools/genericmappingtools.github.io) repository.
 Github serves this repository under [http://genericmappingtools.github.io](http://genericmappingtools.github.io/).

-Pushing the changes from Travis is handled by [doctr](https://github.com/drdoctr/doctr).
-See `.travis.yml`.
+See `.github/workflows/build.yml`.

 ## License